 Section 1115 Medicaid Demonstration Waivers: The Current Landscape of Approved and Pending Waivers

 Section 1115 Medicaid demonstration waivers provide states an avenue to test new approaches in Medicaid that differ from federal program rules.
 Waivers can provide states considerable flexibility in how they operate their programs, beyond what is available under current law.
 While there is great diversity in how states have used waivers over time, waivers generally reflect priorities identified by states and the Centers for Medicare and Medicaid Services (CMS) (see Appendix A).
-On November 7, 2017, CMS posted revised criteria for evaluating whether Section 1115 waiver applications further Medicaid program objectives, which remove expanding coverage of low-income individuals (see Appendix B).1 On January 11, 2018, CMS issued a State Medicaid Director Letter providing new guidance for Section 1115 waiver proposals that impose work requirements (referred to as community engagement) in Medicaid as a condition of eligibility.
-These developments treat Medicaid more like a welfare program than a health coverage program by requiring work and additional documentation compared to the ACA’s streamlined eligibility processes.
-As of February 1, 2018, there are 35 states with 43 approved waivers2 and 22 states with 23 pending waivers (see Appendices C and D for detailed tables).3,4 Our waiver tracker contains the most current updates.
+Marking a new direction for Medicaid waivers by the Trump Administration, on November 7, 2017, CMS posted revised criteria for evaluating whether Section 1115 waiver applications further Medicaid program objectives (see Appendix B)1 and on January 11, 2018, CMS issued new guidance for Section 1115 waiver proposals that impose work requirements (referred to as community engagement) in Medicaid as a condition of eligibility.
+As of March 5, 2018, there are 36 states with 44 approved waivers2 and 23 states with 24 pending waivers (see Appendices C and D for detailed tables).3,4 Our waiver tracker contains the most current updates.
 This brief discusses the current landscape of approved and pending demonstration waivers (Figure 1).
 Key recent developments include:

-- CMS’s January 2018 waiver approval for Kentucky includes provisions approved for the first time, including a work requirement, premiums at 4% of income, and coverage lock-outs for failure to timely renew coverage or report income changes, along with a lock-out for failure to pay premiums, for most adults.
+- Recent waiver approvals for Kentucky, Indiana, and Arkansas include work requirements.
+Other provisions approved for the first time include premiums at 4% of income, a premium surcharge for tobacco users, and coverage lock-outs for failure to timely renew coverage or report income changes, along with a lock-out for failure to pay premiums, for most adults.
 Several states have waivers pending at CMS with similar elements that would affect expansion and non-expansion populations.

 What are Section 1115 Medicaid Waivers and How Do They Work?